No bake vegan cheesecake packed with berries and a touch of ginger. Healthy and gluten free.

-Have you had a raw vegan cheesecake before?
-If you get a good raw cheesecake, it has the texture of a New York style cheesecake which just melts in your mouth.
-It’s smooth, creamy and almost fluffy.
-I don’t normally share my raw cheesecake recipes publicly as they are commercial recipes I use for my cake business, but I made an exception this time… because this cake was so darn delicious!
+Have you had an unbaked vegan cheesecake before?
+A good unbaked cheesecake has the texture of a New York style cheesecake which just melts in your mouth.
+It's smooth, creamy and almost fluffy.
+I don't normally share my raw cheesecake recipes publicly as they are commercial recipes I use for my cake business, but I made an exception this time... because this cake was so darn delicious!

-I had one for breakfast and the rest was quickly shared with my partner’s family.
+I had one for breakfast and the rest was quickly shared with my partner's family.
 None of them were vegan or overly health-conscious but they all said the cake was amazing!
-Carnivore approved!
+Omnivore approved!

 Just look at that creaminess!